-PARKING INFORMATION
+Parking Lot Information

-A. No Parking Zones

-Areas marked with a series of parallel, diagonal lines or yellow curbing are NO PARKING ZONES.
+- No Parking Zones - Areas marked with a series of parallel, diagonal lines or yellow curbing are NO PARKING ZONES.
 Do not park in the areas that have been marked "Loading Zone."
 Illegally parked cars that are on the grass around residence halls or in the middle or end of parking lots are subject to be towed, immobilized, and/or fined.
-Students, do not operate vehicles on Pine Walk.
+Students do not operate vehicles on Pine Walk.
 This is a walk and service drive for authorized vehicles.
-Overnight parking is prohibited at the Helms Center and the driving range.
-Operating a motor vehicle in unauthorized places (Campus Green, intramural fields, athletics fields, side walks, etc.) is considered inappropriate and will result in disciplinary action.

-B. Fire Zones

-- > Towing will be enforced in all fire zones. - C. Parking Lot between Green Hall and McDowell Columns Building - > Visitors/Faculty/Staff only 7:00 am 5:00 pm - Students may park in this area from 5:00 pm to 10:00 pm. - > Visitor spaces must remain open at all times.

-D. Parking lot in front of Thomas Dining Hall

-Open to all registered vehicles from 7:00 am to 10:00 pm.

-E. Parking lot in front of Marks Hall and McSweeney Hall

-- Faculty/Staff only in the south portion (closest to Dining Hall) at all times - > Students may not park in front of Marks Hall from 7:00 am to 10:00 pm - > Commuters only in the north portion (closest to Jenkins Hall) at all times

-F. Parking lot behind Marks Hall/McSweeney Hall/ Whitaker Library

-Faculty/Staff only from 7:00 am to 5:00 pm.

-G. Parking lot in front of Parker Hall

-The parking area in front of Parker Hall is a NO PARKING ZONE.

-H. Parking between Penny Hall and Thomas Dining Hall

-This is a delivery/unloading area.
-No student, faculty, staff vehicles are to be parked in this lot.

-I. Parking lot between Camp Hall and Horner Graphic Communication Center

-All registered vehicles between 7:00 am and 10:00 pm

-J. Parking lot between Baseball Field and Beacon - At your own risk!
+Operating a motor vehicle in unauthorized places (Squirrel Park, intramural fields, athletics fields, sidewalks, etc.) is considered inappropriate and will result in disciplinary action. - Fire Zones - Towing will be enforced in all fire zones. - Parking Lot between Green Hall and McDowell Columns Building - o Visitors/Faculty/Staff only 7:00 am 5:00 pm - Students may park in this area from 5:00 pm to 10:00 pm. - Visitor spaces must remain open at all times. - Parking lot in front of Thomas Dining Hall - Open to all registered vehicles from 7:00 am to 10:00 pm, except for spaces identified with appropriate signage. - Parking lot in front of Marks Hall and McSweeney Hall - o Faculty/Staff only in the south portion (closest to Dining Hall) always - o Students may not park in front of Marks Hall from 7:00 am to 10:00 pm - Parking lot behind Marks Hall/McSweeney Hall/ Whitaker Library - Faculty/Staff only from 7:00 am to 5:00 pm. - Parking lot in front of Parker Hall - The parking area in front of Parker Hall is a NO PARKING ZONE except for spaces identified with appropriate signage. - Parking between Penny Hall and Thomas Dining Hall - This is a delivery/unloading area.
+No student, faculty, staff vehicles are to be parked in this lot. - Parking lot between Camp Hall and Horner Graphic Communication Center - o All registered vehicles between 7:00 am and 10:00 pm - Parking lot between Baseball Field and Beacon At your own risk!

-K. Whites Crossing
+- Whites Crossing

+- Registered vehicles only.
+Overnight guests must register with Public Safety or Residence Life.

-L. Columns Building - Visitor Spots
+- Columns Building Visitor Spots

-No registered vehicles are allowed to park in these spaces
+- For visitors only.

-M. Traffic Fines
+- Traffic Fines

-Improper Parking \$25.00
+- 0 Improper Parking.....\$25.00

-Failure to Register Vehicle \$50.00
+- o Failure to Register Vehicle.....\$50.00

-Driving too Fast for Conditions (by observation)
+- Driving too Fast for Conditions (by observation) ...\$30.00

-\$30.00

-Careless and Reckless Driving \$50.00
+- o Careless and Reckless Driving......\$50.00

-Improper Display of Registration Permi it
+- Improper Display of Registration Permit......\$10.00

-\$10.00

-Parking in Fire or Loading Zone \$30.00
+- Parking in Fire or Loading Zone.....\$30.00

-Failure to Comply with Parking Revoca ation

-\$25.00

-Parking in a Handicap Zone \$50.00

-Any towing fees will be assessed by towing
+- Parking in a Handicap Zone.....\$50.00 - Any towing fees will be assessed by towing company. - Traffic Fine Appeal Process.
+Any person wishing to appeal a traffic fine must submit such request to the office of Public Safety for review.

-company

-Appeal any violation of vehicle regulations in writing to the Director of Public Safety.
 Students should be able to present their copy of violation (ticket) during the appeal.
-Appeal tickets within five days after ticket date.
-All fines must be paid to the Business Office, located in the Columns Building, within twenty days of violation.

-N. Parking Violation Sanction Resolution Policy

-All parking fines must be paid within twenty (20) business days of violation date.

-O. Commuters

-Commuters should park in the commuter parking lot or in the parking lot between Horner Graphic Communication Center and Camp Hall or in the marked spaces in the north end of the Marks Hall lot.
-Any unregistered vehicle is subject to immobilized/ towing at owner's expense.

-P. Collisions

-Report all motor vehicle collisions occurring on campus property to Public Safety.

-Q. General Guidelines:

-- > Areas marked with a series of parallel or diagonal lines are NO PARKING ZONES.
-Do not park in areas that have been marked "LOADING ZONE"; Do not park in "Fire Zones." - > Vehicles illegally parked on the grass around residence halls or in the middle or end of parking lots are subject to be towed, immobilized and/or fined. - > Students are not allowed to operate vehicles on Pine Walk.
-Obey all traffic and parking regulations, as no one likes to receive a traffic violation or have their vehicle towed.
-If you have questions, contact the Director of Public Safety at ext.
-6369, or the Hawks Nest.
+Appeals for traffic fines must be submitted within five days after the ticket date. - Parking Violation Sanction Resolution Policy - All parking fines must be paid within twenty (20) business days of violation date. - Commuters - Commuters should park in the commuter parking lot or in the parking lot between Horner Graphic Communication Center and Camp.
+Any unregistered vehicle is subject to immobilized/ towing at owner's expense. - Collisions - Report all motor vehicle collisions occurring on campus property to Public Safety. - General Guidelines: - Vehicles illegally parked on the grass around residence halls or in the middle or end of parking lots are subject to be towed, immobilized and/or fined. - Obey all traffic and parking regulations, as no one likes to receive a traffic violation or have their vehicle towed.

-FIRE & STORM SAFETY
+FIRE SAFETY